-No wonder Chinese mothers have have a tradition of staying indoors for 30 days after giving birth.
+No wonder One Chinese tradition includes staying indoors for 30 days after giving birth.
 I did this myself and only left the house for doctor’s appointments.
 After that first month, I mustered enough energy to take a walk or run an errand, but focused more on resting and healing my body.

 4. Your stomach muscles can widen and weaken

 “My stomach muscles are four fingers wide,” my friend described.
 She had diastasis recti, a condition where the large abdominal muscles separate because of pregnancy.

 No matter how common the condition may be, it doesn’t happen to everyone (it didn’t to me).
 And thankfully, certain exercises can improve your body’s condition.

 “You might feel sad after giving birth,” my friend warned, “There were times where I’d hold the baby and we’d both be crying.”